Hippo0o/i3-master-layout/README.md

 * if master window disappears, get new master from stack (does only really work if you don't break the 2 column layout)

+* set master window width in percentage of your monitor

 ![master-layout](./i3-master-layout-example.gif)

 ## Install